-Many ancient years ago, and far from Galilee, a man of God named Samuel gave a prophecy.
+Many ancient years ago, a man of God named Samuel gave a prophecy.

 He told the people many things about our Savior's birth.
-He spoke to them of Jesus Christ and how He'd come to earth.
+He spoke to them of Jesus Christ, and how He'd come to earth.

 The people didn't listen.
 Their hearts were full of doubt.
 So they took Samuel to the city gate and threw him out.